FE-Ractor/ractor/readme.md

 In Redux way, you need to initialize a Dialog state in redux store.
 But if switch A to B, Dialog has unmounted, the Dialog state is still in redux store.
 It's the problem.

 In Ractor way, we can dynamic mount and unmount the "reducer".

+### State Problem

+After you create a new action in your component.
+At this moment, You know what part of the state was modified.
+However you can do nothing to tell your state consumer to just receive this part of state.

+In Redux way, your should merge your state to redux, then your component will receive the whole state and recognize the state that you just merged into redux.

+In Ractor, we can just update the specifical state due to the multiple store architecture.

 ## Install